felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 ## 1. Enable HubRise on Just Eat Takeaway

 As a first step, you need to contact your Just Eat Takeaway support and ask them to activate the API integration for your stores.
 Include [support@hubrise.com](mailto:support@hubrise.com) and your Just Eat account manager in the email recipients.
+Alternatively, HubRise can send the request on your behalf.

 You can use this email template and replace the sections in bold: